HMS Truant: Far East

 Truant was assigned to operate in the Far East, against Japanese shipping in 1942.
-She was present for the beginning of the Battle of Badung Strait and spotted the Japanese covering force, launching an attack at the light cruiser Nagara but scored no hits, although the crew said to have heard two impact noises from dud torpedoes hitting the target.
+She was present for the beginning of the Battle of Badung Strait and spotted the Japanese covering force, launching an attack at the light cruiser Nagara scoring two hits though both were duds.
 She sunk the Japanese merchant ships Yae Maru and Shunsei Maru in the Malacca Strait.
 She almost sunk a large liner, but held off as poorly displayed hospital markings were spotted (possibly the Hikawa Maru).
 A few days after she engaged in a gun battle with the Japanese army cargo ship Tamon Maru No.1, which sank shortly after.
 This was her final patrol as she started to experience engine trouble.

 Back to home waters

 By this point Truant was in need of various repairs and refits, and was sent back to the UK, taking part in several exercises en route.
 Starting in December 1942 her refit was not finished until May 1943.
 After this she took part in training exercises, with one sortie to hunt for Tirpitz.
 She was ordered back to the Far East, but on the way her engine troubles flared up again and she returned home.
 She did not sortie again, instead being used as a trials ship for 1945, including snorkel tests.